 The value returned in EDX provides information about the advanced power management and power reporting features available.
-Refer to the BIOS and Kernel Developer's Guide (BKDG) or Processor Programming Reference manual for your specific product for a detailed description of the definition of each power management feature.
+Refer to the BIOS and Kernel Developer's Guide for your specific product for a detailed description of the definition of each power management feature.

-Bits Field Name Description
+Bits Field Name Description 31:13 - Reserved.

-31:13 Reserved.

 12 ProcPowerReporting Core power reporting interface supported.
 11 ProcFeedbackInterface Processor feedback interface.
 Value: 1.
 1=Indicates support for processor feedback interface.
 Note: This feature is deprecated.
 10 EffFreqRO Read-only effective frequency interface.
 1=Indicates presence of MSRC000_00E7 [Read-Only Max Performance Frequency Clock Count (MPerfReadOnly)] and MSRC000_00E8 [Read-Only Actual Performance Frequency Clock Count (APerfReadOnly)].
 9 СРВ Core performance boost.
 8 TscInvariant TSC invariant.
-The TSC rate is ensured to be invariant across all P-States, C-States, and stop grant transitions (such as STPCLK Throttling); therefore the TSC is suitable for use as a source of time.
+The TSC rate is ensured to be invariant across all P-States, C- States, and stop grant transitions (such as STPCLK Throttling); therefore the TSC is suitable for use as a source of time.
 0 = No such guarantee is made and software should avoid attempting to use the TSC as a source of time.
 7 HwPstate Hardware P-state control.
 MSRC001_0061 [P-state Current Limit], MSRC001_0062 [P-state Control] and MSRC001_0063 [P-state Status] exist.

 6 100MHzSteps 100 MHz multiplier Control.

-5 Reserved.
+5 - Reserved.

 4 TM Hardware thermal control (HTC).

 3 TTP THERMTRIP.

 2 VID Voltage ID control.
 Function replaced by HwPstate.

 1 FID Frequency ID control.
 Function replaced by HwPstate.

 0 TS Temperature sensor.

-E.4.7 Function 8000\0008h-Processor Capacity Parameters
+E.4.7 Function 8000\0008h-Processor Capacity Parameters and Extended Feature Identification

-This function provides the size or capacity of various architectural parameters that vary by implementation.
+This function provides the size or capacity of various architectural parameters that vary by implementation, as well as an extension to the Fn8000\0001 feature identifiers.